himanshu288m/Machine-Learning/README.md

 # Machine-Learning
-Machine Learning Algorithms From Scratch and SciKit Learn In Python
+Machine Learning Algorithms From Scratch and Using SciKit Learn In Python